Free Twitter Analytics

 Twitonomy allows Twitter users to learn more about their tweets and which ones are retweeted.
 It tracks replies and mentions and gives information about the popularity of hashtags.

-The browsing, search and filter functions help to learn more about the people who are someone’s Twitter followers and the people being followed on Twitter.
+The browsing, search and filter functions help to learn more about the people who are someone’s Twitter followers and those being followed on Twitter.
 A convenient export function allows one to capture and catalogue tweets, mentions, and retweets.
 The backup feature creates either an Excel or PDF file for convenient offline use or for import into other analytical programs.

 Twitonomy has an easy-to-use interface that helps monitor Twitter activity.
 This makes it super easy to monitor Tweets from favourite users, preferred lists, and keywords that are a priority.